Zhaoyi-Yan/Shift-Net/ReadMe.md

 ## Acknowledgments
 We benefit a lot from [pix2pix](https://github.com/phillipi/pix2pix) and [DCGAN](https://github.com/soumith/dcgan.torch).
-The data loader is modified from [pix2pix](https://github.com/phillipi/pix2pix) and the implemetation of Instance Normalization borrows form [Instance Normalization](https://github.com/DmitryUlyanov/texture_nets/blob/master/InstanceNormalization.lua).
+The data loader is modified from [pix2pix](https://github.com/phillipi/pix2pix) and the implemetation of Instance Normalization borrows from [Instance Normalization](https://github.com/DmitryUlyanov/texture_nets/blob/master/InstanceNormalization.lua).
 The shift operation is inspired by [style-swap](https://github.com/rtqichen/style-swap).